SystemsApproach/private5g/radio.rst

 best utilize the wireless medium on their behalf.
 3GPP specifies a *Channel Quality Indicator (CQI)* for this purpose.
-In practice, the receiver sends a CQI status report to the base station periodically (e.g., every millisecond in LTE).
+In practice, the receiver sends a CQI status report to the base station periodically (e.g., every millisecond).
 These CQI messages report the observed signal-to-noise ratio, which impacts the receiver’s ability to recover the data bits.
 The base station then uses this information to adapt how it allocates the available radio spectrum to the subscribers it is